movementkitchen/website/src/pages/movement-coaching/index.md

 ---
 title: Movement coaching
 ---
+We will work together to create a strategy and a realistic timeline of your return to the activities you love.
+Step by step, you can go back to jumping on a trampoline without leaking, running a marathon after the baby, lifting weights, going to yoga/Pilates, carrying children, skiing, surfing, climbing or whatever matters to you.
+My task is to break this goal into smaller achievable ones.

 You can choose between in-person sessions in our London E10 studio, online sessions or the physical-online combination.

 With online sessions you can log in on two devices, so we can have a view from two different angles.
 You also get the bonus of full session recordings for you to keep.